 David Dhu

-Born and raised in Western Australia, David is a proud Banyjima man who is passionate about Aboriginal advocacy and advancement.
+David is a proud Banyjima man and passionate about Aboriginal advocacy and advancement.
 David is strongly guided by respect for heritage, tradition, and Elders.

 Helen Grzyb